y2k-key/dreoai/docs/2-Concepts/11-Extensions.md

    - Prevent recursive command execution
    - Maintain clean conversation logs

-The SDK provides a comprehensive interface to xdai's capabilities, allowing extensions to leverage the full power of the platform while maintaining proper context and security boundaries.
+The SDK provides a comprehensive interface to futr's capabilities, allowing extensions to leverage the full power of the platform while maintaining proper context and security boundaries.
 Proper use of control flags ensures efficient resource usage and prevents potential issues like recursive command execution or cluttered conversation logs.

 ### Important Considerations

-1. Always use `self.ApiClient` for xdai API operations to maintain user context, it is automatically injected into `kwargs`.
+1. Always use `self.ApiClient` for futr API operations to maintain user context, it is automatically injected into `kwargs`.
-2. Use `self.api_key` (user's JWT) for any operations requiring authentication, this is reserved specifically for xdai API calls.
+2. Use `self.api_key` (user's JWT) for any operations requiring authentication, this is reserved specifically for futr API calls.
 If using a different API, prepend the `api_key` variable name with the extension name, such as `OURA_API_KEY`.
 3. Respect the working directory boundaries for file operations, the agent should not work outside of `self.WORKING_DIRECTORY` at any time.
 This will contain file operations to the specific conversation.
 4. Access extension-specific settings through `kwargs`.
 These settings are automatically injected and can be used to configure extension behavior.
 5. Maintain conversation context for continuity